apache/flink/docs/concepts/glossary.md

 [Operators](#operator) and [Functions](#function)) are the "physical" parts of Flink's API, Transformations are only an API concept.
 Specifically, most - but not all - transformations are implemented by certain [Operators](#operator).

+#### Watermark

+A special record that flows through the system to progress the current [event time](#event-time) for a Job.
+The Watermark serves as a measure of completeness stating no more records from before timestamp _t_ are expected to arrive.